-The cours du Programme or Program courses are taught specially for students participating in the Aix program.
+The cours du Programme, or Program courses, are taught specially for students participating in the Aix program.
 These semester-long courses carry 2 credits and most of them are 30 hours long.
-These courses will be offered during the spring semester, pending program enrollment.
+These courses will be offered, pending program enrollment.

-"Expression orale / Prise de parole en français" - Instructor : Monsieur Claude Pelopidas (30 hours) -1st semster
+• "Expression orale / Prise de parole en français" - Instructor : Monsieur Claude Pelopidas (30 hours) -1st semester